sumitxae/Whatsapp/Readme.md

-Sure, here's a simplified version of the README.md without licensing information:

----

 # WhatsApp Clone

 This project is a WhatsApp clone that allows users to chat with each other individually or in groups.
 It's built using Node.js, Express.js, MongoDB, Socket.io, and EJS.